April 10, 2023

 Conclusion:

 Touch starvation is a real and often overlooked issue, particularly for those not in romantic relationships.
 By exploring various strategies backed by research, it’s possible to find ways to meet your need for touch while staying true to your individual journey.
-At Golden Thread Therapy in Ashgrove, our empathetic and compassionate counselling team is here to support you as you address touch starvation and any other mental health concerns.
+At Golden Thread Therapy in Maroochydore, our empathetic and compassionate counselling team is here to support you as you address touch starvation and any other mental health concerns.

 References